dddimcha/embodiOS/docs/voice-demo.md

-# NOVA Voice Demo
+# EMBODIOS Voice Demo

 ## Overview

-NOVA processes commands through **natural language text**.
+EMBODIOS processes commands through **natural language text**.
 The "voice" aspect refers to the conversational nature of the interface, similar to how you would speak to a person.

 For demonstration purposes, we've included a voice simulation that shows how audio input could work with proper hardware support.

 ## Text-Based Natural Language

-NOVA's primary interface is text:
+EMBODIOS's primary interface is text:

 ```bash
 > Turn on the LED